 With Heritage Paths!

-A 15/16-stage unmarked (!!!) walk from Fort William with an overall difficulty grading of 4 (Hard) all the way to Cape Wrath.
+A 15/16-stage unmarked (!!!) hard (!!) walk from Fort William all the way to Cape Wrath.
 There are very long pathless sections where you need skillful navigation (An absolute requirement!) while scree and scrambling make this a trail only for the nimble and experienced walker and certainly not to be underestimated!
-Having said all that, this trail is just a stunning long distance route.
+Having said all that, this trail is a stunning long distance route.
 If spectacular landscapes are your thing and you have the stamina, you will love it.
 As mentioned before, the trail is completely unmarked and runs through wild and rugged terrain.
 A tent is therefore a must.
 Off course, you might do the route staying in a mix of bothies, bed and breakfasts and hotels, but that will take very meticulous advance planning.
 Even then, if you do plan to stay in bothies, a sleeping bag, mat, stove and food supplies would still need to be carried for the stays.

 The "CWT" connects with quite a number of other trails: Fort William is the terminus of the famous West Highland Way, but also the starting point of the East Highland Way and the Great Glen Way.
 At Mandally the CWT joins up with the Scottish National Trail.
-At Morvich the trail connects with the Affric Kintail Way from/to Drumnadrochit and at Inchnadamph the trail crosses the Sutherland Trail.
+At Morvich the trail connects with the Affric Kintail Way from/to Drumnadrochit and at Inchnadamph there is the fascinating Sutherland Trail.

 You have 2 options: The Glenfinnan variant or the Great Glen variant (meet up at Morvich)

 - Fort William - Glenfinnan 35 km (Moderate)

 - A'Chuil - Barrisdale Bay 25 km (Hard)

 - Barrisdale Bay - Morvich 33 km (Hard)